LouaneL/info5.sar/task1/src/task3/documentation/design.md

 ## MessageQueue
 The MessageQueue has a listener to know when the connexion is closed and when it received a message.

+A MessageQueue has the listener of the other MessageQueue of the connexion.
+They are set at the creation of the MessageQueues, in the QueueBrokers.

 When the close method is called then it disconnect the used channel.

 The send method use the channel and send the entire message.